jkimys2/JN-Book-Search-Engine/README.md

 ## Credits

-Thank you, Chris B, for all your help! 😊👍
+Thank you, Chris B and Michael H, for all your help! 😊👍

 ## Links